Updated: March 28, 2025

 BI-enabled forecasting

-Business intelligence tools take ecommerce demand forecasting a step further by providing advanced data visualization, historical data analysis, and reporting capabilities.
-Unlike spreadsheets, BI tools are fit for processing a spate of data and can pull it from various sources into a unified system.
+Business intelligence tools take ecommerce demand forecasting a step further by providing automated data collection and processing, advanced data visualization, historical data analysis, and reporting capabilities, all while minimizing the need for human intervention.

 Power BI is a powerhouse when dealing with large datasets.
 It smoothly processes up to 50-100 million rows – that’s a whopping 100-200 times more than what Excel can handle!
 So, if you’re working with massive amounts of data, Power BI is definitely the way to go for efficiency and convenience.